toscawidgets/tw2.core/docs/standalone.rst

 Connecting to a Database
 ------------------------

+..
+WARNING -- this section depends on having tw2.sqla>=2.0b4 which is not yet released to pypi at the time of this writing.

 The next step is to save movies to a database.
 To do this, we'll use `SQLAlchemy <http://www.sqlalchemy.org/>`_ and
 `Elixir <http://elixir.ematia.de/trac/wiki>`_ to define a database model.